GuiFlam/TodoTrackr/README.md

 ## Installation

-Since this application is not available on the App Store, you will need to clone the repository and install the application using the `TodoTrackr.ipa` file.
+Since this application is not available on the App Store, you will need to clone the repository and download it using XCode, or install the application using the `TodoTrackr.ipa` file.
 To download the app you will need a sideloading tool like [AltStore](https://altstore.io/).

 ## Screenshots